 The problem with Plummer’s assumption is that geologists had already discounted the possibility that an underground river of this magnitude could exist within the eastern Mojave.
 The article goes on to state that Plummer was exhibiting his photographs of 14 cavern openings “strung out over 300 miles in a jagged and twisting line” that he had been documenting over the last three years.
 Plummer noted that he was not the original discoverer of the caves—Native Americans and Spanish explorers had long known about their existence—but that he was the first to postulate that these were part of an immensely linked cavern system spreading across the American Southwest.
 Plummer had concluded this through personal observation including the presence of “fresh winds” emanating from within the depths of the various cave openings he had explored.

 In December 1935, Westways had published a follow-up to Johnston’s 1933 Touring Topics article, retracing much of his previous report, with the exception that he mentions the surprising discovery of a certain prospector named E.P.
 Dorr along with his affidavit outlining in detail his “three days” odyssey through passages of a great cavern.”
-Dorr’s treasure was not within the Providence Mountains but in Kokoweef Peak, located about 35 miles north as the crow flies in the Ivanpah Mountain Range.
-This was the first public acknowledgement of Dorr’s 1934 sworn affidavit and it appears that he had contacted Johnston is his effort to make his story public.
+Dorr’s treasure was not within the Providence Mountains but in Kokoweef Peak, located about thirty-five miles north, as the crow flies, in the Ivanpah Mountain Range.
+This was the first public acknowledgement of Dorr’s 1934 sworn affidavit and it appears that he had contacted Johnston in his effort to make his story public.

 As mentioned earlier, extensive cave systems do exist throughout the Mojave Desert.
-Mitchell Caverns (currently closed due to vandalism) features a trio of immense limestone caves with spectacular travertine “draperies,” stalactites, stalagmites, helictites and other wondrous subterranean mineral formations.
-Kokoweef Peak in its own right has three considerable, nearly vertical caverns named Kokoweef, Crystal and Kin Sabe—a misspelling of Quien sabe?
-Spanish for “Who knows?”
+Mitchell Caverns features a trio of immense limestone caves with spectacular travertine “draperies,” stalactites, stalagmites, helictites and other wondrous subterranean mineral formations.
+Kokoweef Peak, in its own right, has three considerable, nearly vertical caverns named Kokoweef, Crystal and Kin Sabe—a misspelling of Quien sabe? which is Spanish for “Who knows?”